athertahir/deep-learning-time-series-forecasting/chapter_08/Lab4.md

 completing this tutorial, you will know:

-ˆ How to develop CNN models for univariate time series forecasting.
+- How to develop CNN models for univariate time series forecasting.

-ˆ How to develop CNN models for multivariate time series forecasting.
+- How to develop CNN models for multivariate time series forecasting.

-ˆ How to develop CNN models for multi-step time series forecasting.
+- How to develop CNN models for multi-step time series forecasting.

 Let’s get started.